Orina/TwitterClient/README.md

 * [X] Persist data in local SQLite database
 * [X] Create a ContentProvider to access and update the data
 * [X] Persist data in Repository with memory cache and local/remote data sources
-* [X] Use custom Loader to load data from memory cache/local database
+* [X] Use custom Loader to load data from memory cache/local database.
+It extends AsyncTaskLoader.
 * [X] Use HandlerThread to access/update data in local data source (SQLite database)
 * [X] Implemented MVP pattern, where Presenter inits Loader and listen to its callback.